 Figure 5.
-Mean accumulation rate (gm2d) and composition in a) Tubes and b) SedPods.
+Mean accumulation rate (g m-2 d-1) and composition in a) Tubes and b) SedPods.
 Note: Subplot scales are different for visualization purposes, can’t compare sizes of charts, hence numbers included.

 Total sedimentation (g m-2d-1) averaged over the study period was an order of magnitude higher in Tubes than on SedPods at all locations (Figure 5), indicating the enhanced trapping efficiency of Tubes and reduced resuspension compared to SedPods.
 Sedimentation on SedPods was much higher in the more quiescent parts of the Bay near the stream outlet (2A) and on the northern reef (1A-C), while almost no sedimentation was observed on SedPods over the southern reef (Figure 5b).
 Nearly the same spatial pattern and relative magnitude of sedimentation rates was observed in Tubes (Figure 5a) with the exception of 3A and 3B on the south reef.
 At these locations, frequent wave-forced flow appears to drive carbonate sediment over the reef flat, where it was trapped in Tubes but not on SedPods.
 Mean carbonate sedimentation rates at 3A and 3B were also strongly influenced by one period of high sedimentation related to a high wave event that occurred just before the collection date for the period of March 2014 (Figure 4b).
 Sedimentation at 2B (Tube) was lower than other sites on the southern reef flat (3A, 3B), likely due to low availability of surrounding benthic sediment, and a deeper deployment depth where resuspension is less frequent.

 Though total sedimentation was higher in Tubes, the average percent contribution of organic, terrigenous, and carbonate sediments were similar between Tubes and SedPods for each location.
-With the exception of 2A, sedimentation on both the north and south reefs was dominated by the carbonate fraction, illustrating that resuspension of carbonate sediment dominates the sediment transport in Faga’alu Bay.
+With the exception of 2A, sedimentation on both the north and south reefs was dominated by the carbonate fraction, illustrating that resuspension of carbonate sediment dominates sediment transport.

 On the southern reef, the ratio of terrigenous and carbonate sedimentation observed in traps mainly reflected the composition of surrounding benthic sediment, indicating the sediment source was resuspended, locally available benthic sediment.
 For the southern reef, 3A and 3B showed the largest relative increase in terrigenous fraction compared to surrounding benthic sediment, likely due to some small storm drains emptying into the Bay near those sites.